MichaelOliveTree/KeystoneGameBlocks/README.md

  It features typical game framework things:

- - 3D Editor
+* 3D Editor
-- Hybrid Scene Graph (Nodes not ECS) with Scene Management functions including o - 64bit precision for storing Entity Translations, Scales and Rotations. o - multi-threaded hierarchical culling o - finding and grouping of visible sets into Buckets. o - camera-relative rendering to support artifact-free rendering far from the logical camera position. o - Save / Load of Scenes o - Region based spatial partioning.
+* Hybrid Scene Graph (Nodes not ECS) with Scene Management functions including
+        * - 64bit precision for storing Entity Translations, Scales and Rotations.
+        * - multi-threaded hierarchical culling
+        * - finding and grouping of visible sets into Buckets.
+        * - camera-relative rendering to support artifact-free rendering far from the logical camera position.
+        * - Save / Load of Scenes
+        * - Region based spatial partioning.
 Every "Region" such as a Starship's Interior uses its own coordinate system with origin (0,0,0) and is rendered in camera relative position with respect to the logical "world" coordinates.
-This allows KGB to handle rendering large planets and stars at realistic scales while also rendering comparatively tiny objects like chairs within the interior of a ship at the same time. o - optional spatial tree partitioning including Octree and Quadtrees within Regions. o - optional Zone based partitioning.
+This allows KGB to handle rendering large planets and stars at realistic scales while also rendering comparatively tiny objects like chairs within the interior of a ship at the same time.
+       * - optional spatial tree partitioning including Octree and Quadtrees within Regions.
+       * - optional Zone based partitioning.
 Zones are inheritied from Region, but the difference is that a Zone can never be translated, rotated or scaled.
-- C# Scripting.
+* C# Scripting.
-      o - ability to define custom Entity properties o - ability to define custom Events and allow any Entity to subscribe to the Events of another.
+      * - ability to define custom Entity properties
+      * - ability to define custom Events and allow any Entity to subscribe to the Events of another.
-- CPU Portal and Occlusion Culling options
+* CPU Portal and Occlusion Culling options
-- A* Pathfinding for Agents
+* A* Pathfinding for Agents
-- Prefabs
+* Prefabs
-- Wavefront .Obj loading
+* Wavefront .Obj loading
-- Linear Interpolation Animation Editing via Plugin (can create CPU driven animations that interpolate Model & Entity Translations Scale and Rotation as well as Light Entities' diffuse/ambient/specular, and Materials' diffuse/ambient/specular/emissive, and
+* Linear Interpolation Animation Editing via Plugin (can create CPU driven animations that interpolate Model & Entity Translations Scale and Rotation as well as Light Entities' diffuse/ambient/specular, and Materials' diffuse/ambient/specular/emissive, and
-- Multiple rendering viewports on screen at the same time (which is used by my also work-in-progress game SciFi Command which features simultaneous Exterior Ship views typical of most space-sims, with the addition of Interior Deck Plan and "Away-Team" views onscreen at the same time for a unique Capital Ship Management Simulation)
+* Multiple rendering viewports on screen at the same time (which is used by my also work-in-progress game SciFi Command which features simultaneous Exterior Ship views typical of most space-sims, with the addition of Interior Deck Plan and "Away-Team" views onscreen at the same time for a unique Capital Ship Management Simulation)
-- SM3 shaders
+* SM3 shaders

 WARNING: All code in the \\stage\\ folder needs to be integrated into the main branch but I can't do it at this time as I'm working to buy a new laptop computer.